-OWASP Top 10: Broken Access Control Security Vulnerability Practical Overview
+OWASP Top 10 in 2021: Broken Access Control Practical Overview

-Broken Access Control is #5 in the current OWASP Top Ten Most Critical Web Application Security Risks.
-It should be viewed in conjunction with Broken Authentication, currently the #2 risk.
+Broken Access Control present the biggest threat in the current OWASP Top Ten Most Critical Web Application Security Risks.

 In 2012, the South Carolina Department of Revenue suffered a huge data breach.
 A vast amount of taxpayer data was stolen, including 3.6 million social security numbers.
 The breach appears to have been made possible by a simple spear phishing attack.
 The government system was theoretically secure against unauthorised users, but only up to the point the attackers could breach or bypass the user authentication.

-Want to have an in-depth understanding of all modern aspects of Broken Access Control Security Vulnerability Practical Overview.
-Read carefully this article and bookmark it to get back later, we regularly update this page.
+Do you want to have an in-depth understanding of all modern aspects of Broken Access Control?
+Read this article and bookmark it to get back later, we regularly update this page.

 From then onward, there was insufficient internal access control [CWE-284] to prevent the ‘authenticated’ attackers accessing and stealing the sensitive IRS data.